Warriors vs. Lakers: Betting Trends, Record ATS, Home/Road Splits

 Additional Warriors Insights & Trends

-- The Warriors have a 6-4 record against the spread while going 7-3 overall in their last 10 games.
+- The Warriors are 5-5 against the spread and 6-4 overall in their past 10 games.

-- The Warriors have hit the over in five of their last 10 contests.
+- In their past 10 contests, the Warriors have hit the over five times.

+- Against the spread, Golden State has performed better when playing at home, covering 27 times in 41 home games, and 12 times in 41 road games.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.